-Programming For Horn In Neutral Operation - Reset Feature 25 (5 Clanks)
+Programming For Whistle In Neutral Operation- Reset Feature 25 -(5 Clanks)

-Reset Feature 25 allows you to operate the Horn while the engine is in the Neutral state.
-When ON, pressing the Horn/Whistle button while in Neutral, with 10V AC or less on the track, will cause the Horn recording to sound.
-To use, cycle to Reset 25 and press the Horn/Whistle button.
-The engine will play a series of bells.
-This indicates the current setting.
-Each time the Horn/Whistle button is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
-The settings for Reset 25 are 1 Bell = OFF, 2 Bells = ON.
+Reset Feature 25 allows you to operate the Whistle while the engine is in the Neutral state.
+When ON, pressing the Horn/Whistle button while in Neutral, with 10V AC or less on the track, will cause the Horn/Whistle recording to button is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
+The settings for Reset 10 are 1 Bell = ON, 2 Bells = OFF.
 When the desired setting is reached, lock the changes by interrupting the throttle and cycling the engine into forward.

-Programming For Proto-Coupler® Operation- Reset Feature 10 (2 Clanks)
+Programming For Proto-Coupler® Operation - Reset Feature 10-(2 Clanks)

-Reset Feature 10 allows you to turn the operation of the ProtoCoupler on or off.
+Reset 10 allows you to turn the operation of the Proto-Coupler® on or off.
 When OFF, the coupler will not arm or fire from Neutral.
-To use, cycle to Reset Feature 10 and press the Horn/Whistle button.
+To use, cycle to Reset 10 and press the Horn/Whistle button.
 The engine will play a series of bells.
 This indicates the current setting.
-Each time the Horn/Whistle button is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
-The settings for Reset Feature 10 are 1 Bell
+Each time the Horn/Whistle